Appliances are a big part of Kitchen Design. You cannot design a Kitchen without them!

 Here are a few to get you started.

-In this first example the Kitchen Designer placed the microwave in a plaster niche under a wide hood producing a complete cooking zone.
+In this first example the Kitchen Designer placed the microwave in a plaster niche under a wide hood as part of a complete cooking zone.

 Placing it to the left of the range works with the standard left side swing of standard microwaves.